Halium/docs/porting/debug-build/graphics.rst

 test_hwcomposer failure on aarch64 device with armhf rootfs
 -----------------------------------------------------------

-On an armhf only rootfs, test_hwcomposer may simply fail despite doing the above on 64-bit devices.
+On an armhf only rootfs, test_hwcomposer will fail despite doing the above on 64-bit devices running kernel 3.18.

-To work around the issue, apply `this patch <https://github.com/Halium/android_kernel_oneplus_msm8996/pull/1/commits/3e019b8700b36aef379846a748e3a447a8c3dbe7>`_  to your kernel repository.
+To work around the issue, apply `this patch <https://github.com/Halium/android_kernel_oneplus_msm8996/pull/1/commits/3e019b8700b36aef379846a748e3a447a8c3dbe7>`_  to your device's kernel repository.